 Maleficent unexpectedly transforms into a 40-foot-tall fire-breathing dragon who sets the waters ablaze – guests as far as half-way back in the theater can feel the heat!
 Mickey manages to create a wall of water around the island, smothering the flames and defeating the dragon.

 Finally, a celebratory atmosphere prevails amid a flurry of fireworks.
 Beloved Disney characters glide past the audience aboard the Steamboat Willie River Boat, as Fantasmic! concludes with a triumphant Mickey rejoicing at his victory over evil.

-Fantasmic! is a 25-minute show, usually presented two or three nights a week with times varying based on park hours.
+Fantasmic! is a 25-minute show, usually presented nightly with times varying based on park hours.
 During the holidays and peak season, the show is often performed twice per night.
 If possible, take advantage of the second showing of Fantasmic!
 It’s typically much easier to get a seat.

 Several restaurants (Hollywood Brown Derby, Mama Melrose’s Ristorante Italiano and Hollywood & Vine) offer a Fantasmic!
 Dinner Package.
 Diners at these restaurants receive a pass that guarantees them a seat at one of the Fantasmic! performances, as long as they enter the theater on the time printed on their package ticket (usually 1/2 hour early).
 For details on this package, read the Fantasmic Dinner Package FAQ.
 This plan works really well, especially if you don’t like to waste time waiting to see a show or have children who would have trouble sitting in one place for an hour or more before the show started.